egoodman92/electron_microscopy/classification/README.md

+# Material Classification

+This work studies the classification and interpretation of ten different materials based on their nanoscale images.
+The goal is to distinguish between various oxide nanomaterials, composed of different elements or even the same element but different morphology.

 best_ten_class_weights: p3 weights copied from ten_class_weights, found from SupportClassification_FineTuning_10Supports_Callbacks.ipynb
 ten_class_weights: p1, p2, p3 weights found from SupportClassification_FineTuning_10Supports_Callbacks.ipynb
 validation: ~6000 validation images